wallscavesurvey/walls/README.md

 directory as gl.h, which is something like `C:\Program Files (x86)\Windows Kits\8.1\Include\um\gl` (depending on the Windows SDK version)
 * Install the [Visual Studio Installer Projects Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2015InstallerProjects)
+* Install [Help+Manual](https://www.helpandmanual.com/index.html) and a license (it's very expensive... but `Walls_Help` can't built without it.
+I haven't made `WallsInstaller` depend on it and include its outputs yet...)
 * Open `Walls.sln`
 * Select a build configuration: `Debug_XP` if you're on Windows XP, or `Debug` otherwise.
 * Cross your fingers
 * Hit F7 to build the solution
 * Run the project!
+* Build the `WallsInstaller` project if you want to make an installer for distribution.